-JUST/CITA 365 DIGITAL FORENSIC ANALYSIS Fall/Spring/Summer, 3 credit hours
+JUST/CITA 365 DIGITAL FORENSIC ANALYSIS

 This course is designed to prepare the student to complete forensic analysis of digital media and to understand the process and technical challenges of internet investigations.
 The course looks specifically at how to obtain evidence from digital media, how to process network messages and logs while preserving the evidentiary chain, and the legal aspects of the search and seizure of digital media and related equipment and information.
 Two hours lecture and two hours laboratory per week.
-Prerequisites: Introduction to IT (CITA 110) or higher level CITA course and completion of 45 credit hours in Criminal Investigation, CJ: Law Enforcement Leadership, or Homeland Security; or permission of instructor.
+Prerequisites: 45 credit hours in Cyber Security, IT.
+Or any Baccalaureate Criminal Justice Program or Computer Info Systems.

-FORENSIC TAPHONOMY
+JUST 370 FORENSIC TAPHONOMY